ddterm/gnome-shell-extension-ddterm/docs/BuildInContainer.md

 GitHub UI provides multiple options for downloading the source code as a `.zip` (or, sometimes, `.tar.gz`) archive - for releases, and arbitrary commits.

-## 2. Build the package
+## 2. Build the bundle

-To build the package, `cd` into the directory with the source code:
+To build the bundle, `cd` into the directory with the source code:

     cd gnome-shell-extension-ddterm